CenterForOpenScience/discourse-osf-projects/README.md

 The show-project.hbs file inserted into the topic-title plugin outlet displays the entire chain of containing and parent projects that the topic is contained in.

+##CSS
+Finally, there is a osf-projects.scss file with a minimum number of styles to support the project/forum page.

 ##Further Work/Bugs to Fix
 Make view-only links to the forum for private projects.